canyudeguang/Smart_Lock/README.md

 SmartLock
 =====================================================================
-  This project is based on Qualcomm QCA4020 development board whose name is Smart Lock.
+  This project is based on Qualcomm QCA4020 development kit whose name is Smart Lock.
 The main objective of this demo is done by using an application on mobile phone to connect to the QCA4020 via BLE(Bluetooth Low Energy),and there will PWM wave output through GPIO of QCA4020,at the same time,servo motor will have angle change at different PWM situations.Actually the servo motor of this demo is designed to simulate a smart lock.